This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 and sqlx

-provide compile time checking, but the extend and correctness of this checking widely differs. diesel
+compile time checking, but the extent and correctness of this checking

 .